Childcare can take place in a registered setting, eg a nursery or preschool, or in a home with a registered childminder.

 - you pay for, or give a reward for, the service

 If you employ a babysitter, nanny or au pair, they do not need to be a registered childcare provider.

-Day Care of Children (Jersey) Law 2002 on Jersey Law website
+The Law in full Day Care of Children (Jersey) Law 2002 on Jersey Law website

 Applicants have to meet minimum standards before they can register and this helps make sure children are kept safe and healthy.